DevExpress-Examples/xpo-json-serialization/Readme.md

 		this.uow = uow;
 	}
  ```
-* GET methods implementation is simple and straighforward.
+* GET methods implementation is simple and straightforward.
 Load object(s) from the database and return the result.
  ```cs
  [HttpGet]
  public IEnumerable Get() {